Minor's Hill: War of 1812

-The Civil War
+Civil War

 Minor's Hill's next brush with history occurred during the American Civil War.
 The war was devastating for Falls Church and Minor's Hill, where Union and Confederate lines ebbed and flowed with abandon throughout the war.
 Each side insisted in loyalty from local residents, who found themselves living within the Confederate States of America, or the United States of America, as troops came and went and each side's military fortunes waxed and waned.

-The Minor family were secessionist—meaning they were pro-Confederate, and supported Virginia's bid to leave the Union—and clandestinely supported the Confederate Army and its movements throughout the war.
+The Minor family were secessionist—meaning they were pro-Confederate, and supported Virginia's bid to leave the Union, and clandestinely supported the Confederate Army and its movements throughout the war.
 At the beginning of the war Colonel Minor, then said to be 80, fled his home for the safety of Virginia's interior.
 When it was occupied by Union troops they found his War of 1812 orders, signed by Secretary of State James Monroe, directing him to the defenses of Washington at Bladensburg.
 It was a document "he certainly must prize," as one report put it.

-Confederate raids from Falls Church went as far east as Balls' Cross Roads—modern Ballston—and many events took place in the territory surrounding the base of the hill.
+Confederate raids from Falls Church went as far east as Balls' Cross Roads in present-day Ballston, and many events took place in the territory surrounding the base of the hill.
 But in September 1862 a second calamitous loss in battle at Manassas forced the Union Army to retrench and pull its forces toward Washington to protect the capital.
 Seven regiments encamped on Minor's Hill, establishing Camp Barnard, Camp Bettie Black, Camp Burnham, Camp Cameron, Camp Carl Schurz, Camp Cromwell, Camp Owen, among several smaller encampments.
 Each of these camps developed into veritable cities.